-B. In SA zone II, no person shall erect a structure or object or allow vegetation that would shade any higher than a theoretical 25 foot high solar fence at the edge of a building envelope on an adjacent lot during the solar use period, except as set forth in Sections 5.12.6, Inconsequential Shade, and 5.12.8, Variances.
-See example in Figure 5.12.5-A.

-CHAPTER 17.05: DEVELOPMENT STANDARDS 5.12.
-Solar Access 5.12.7.
-Nonconforming Uses 5.11.6.C.
-Timing of Occupancy B. In SA zone II, no person shall erect any struct that would shade any portion of the building onvi- degree than would be shaded by a solar fence 2 period, except as set forth in Sections 5.12.6, In Variances. elope on another lot to a greater 15 feet in height during the solar use a Formatted: Indent: Left: 0.6", C. No restrictions are created by this section on would shade a lot in SA zone III; however, any structure to be erected or any vegetation allowed in SA zone III after the effective date of this Code shall not shade a lot in a bordering OTR, R/LD, R/MD and R/HD zone to a greater degree than a solar fence 25 feet in height as stated in subsection B above.
+- B. In SA zone II, no person shall erect a structure or object or allow vegetation that would shade any higher than a theoretical 25-foot high solar fence on the building envelope of the adjoining property during the solar use period, except as set forth in Sections 5.12.6, Inconsequential Shade, and 5.12.8, Variances.
+See example in Figure 5.12.5-A above. - C. No restrictions are created by this section on erecting any object or structure that would shade a lot in SA zone III; however, any structure to be erected or any vegetation allowed in SA zone III after the effective date of this Code shall not shade a lot in a bordering OTR, R/LD, R/MD and R/HD zone to a greater degree than a solar fence 25 feet in height as stated in subsection B above.